The difference between a logline and a tagline

 4. Clearly and quickly present the protagonist’s main goal

-- A mute sous-chef wants to win the position of Head Chef at her boss’ new restaurant
+This is what drives your story.- A mute sous-chef wants to win the position of Head Chef at her boss’ new restaurant

 - An alcoholic ex-superhero searches for his daughter